 George Gleason, Richard Smith, Brannon Hamblen and Greg Newman

-Chairman and CEO; Managing Director of Originations in Northeast U.S.; President and COO of the Real Estate Specialties Group; Managing Director of Originations in Southeast U.S. at Bank OZK
+Chairman and CEO; Managing Director of Originations in the Northeast; President and COO of the Real Estate Specialties Group; Managing Director of Originations in the Southeast at Bank OZK